Dellingr CubeSat Demonstration Mission

 Driven by Need

 - The quest to build a less-expensive, more resilient CubeSat platform was driven in response to growing interest among NASA and other government scientists.
-They sought a low-cost platform on which to fly instruments, as well as the ability to fly constellations of these tiny craft to gather simultaneous, multi-point observations — a technique not financially possible with more traditional spacecraft.
+They sought a low-cost platform on which to fly instruments, as well as the ability to fly constellations of these tiny crafts to gather simultaneous, multi-point observations — a technique not financially possible with more traditional spacecraft.

 - Unfortunately, many low-cost commercially available CubeSat platforms, subsystems, and components used by universities mainly for classroom instruction could not support NASA-class science.